CalayZhou/Multispectral-Pedestrian-Detection-Resource/README.md

 - [LLVIP dataset](https://bupt-ai-cz.github.io/LLVIP/): This dataset contains 30976 images, or 15488 pairs, most of which were taken at very dark scenes, and all of the images are strictly aligned in time and space.
 Pedestrians in the dataset are labeled.
 We compare the dataset with other visible-infrared datasets and evaluate the performance of some popular visual algorithms including image fusion, pedestrian detection and image-to-image translation on the dataset.

 - [Autonomous Vehicles dataset](https://www.mi.t.u-tokyo.ac.jp/static/projects/mil_multispectral/): A novel multispectral dataset was generated for autonomous vehicles that consists of RGB, NIR, MIR, and FIR images, which prepared 7,512 images in total (3,740 taken at daytime and 3,772 taken at nighttime).

+- [SMOD dataset](https://github.com/bigD233/AMFD.git): SJTU Multispectral Object Detection (SMOD).
+Within this dataset, 8042 pedestrians, 10478 riders, 6501 bicycles, and 6422 cars are annotated.
+The degree of occlusion of all objects is meticulously annotated.
+The dataset with low sampling rate has dense rider and pedestrian objects and contains rich illumination variations in its 3298 pairs of images of night scenarios.

 ---
 ## Methods